 How will temperature checks work?

 Everyone’s temperature will be taken upon entering campus facilities.
 Because of this added precaution, a student may need to arrive earlier than usual to get to their classes on time.
-Additional instructions will be provided closer to the July and August start dates, and this information/training will be provided to students before they return to campus.
-If a student arrives on campus and demonstrates symptoms of illness or has a temperature above the acceptable limit, the student will be ask to leave campus and will be provided with protocol for what steps to take next.
+If a student arrives on campus and demonstrates symptoms of illness or has a temperature above the acceptable limit of 100.4, the student will be asked to leave campus and will be provided with protocol for what steps to take next.
 If you are sent home due to a high temperature or if you are experiencing COVID-19 related symptoms, you may continue your course work through FSO and also may not prematurely return to campus if you do not meet the criteria of having properly quarantined.

 Where are the temperature kiosks located?